Yeovil Pen Mill railway station: Description

-Yeovil Pen Mill has two platforms: platform 1, used predominantly by trains heading north; and platform 3, used mostly by trains heading to Weymouth.
-Trains using platform 1 could open their doors both sides, as there are physical platforms on both sides.
-However, the former platform 2 is now disused, and trains open their doors on the left hand side (when arriving from the south).
+Yeovil Pen Mill has three platform faces but only two are in use.
+Platform 1 is used predominantly by trains heading north and platform 3 is used mostly by trains heading south to Weymouth.
+The former platform 2 is now unused; there is only a single track between platforms 1 and 2 but trains open their doors on the platform 1 side.